 I went to Toronto for work and didn’t think I’d be able to explore enough of the city to write about it.
-However, I loved it so much—and learned so much—I thought I’d offer up a few tips.
+However, I loved it so much — and learned so much — I thought I’d offer a few tips.

 First, where to stay.
 It’s all about location, location, location.
 We researched until we couldn’t research anymore to find an Airbnb that would suit us.
-Best neighborhood in Toronto: Yorkville
+Best neighborhood in Toronto, IMO: Yorkville

 Where to stay in Toronto: Yorkville

 This neighborhood is idyllic.
-It’s what America wishes it could be.
-High-rise condos, clean sidewalks, just minutes from cute shops and restaurants, and every street light has a flower bed—Atlanta, takes some notes.
+High-rise condos, clean sidewalks, just minutes from cute shops and restaurants, and every street light has a flower bed.
+Atlanta, take some notes.

-Every restaurant I had starred was within a few minutes walk from our Airbnb in Yorkville, and same with the shops.
+Every restaurant I had starred was walking distance from our Airbnb in Yorkville, and the same with the shops.
 It’s also a 10-minute walk to the downtown area, which was where our conference was held.

 Shopping in Toronto: Yorkville